jeffdgr8/kotbase/docs/remote-sync-gateway.md

         acceptOnlySelfSignedServerCertificate = true,
         ```

-        Set this to `true` to accept any self signed cert.
+        Set this to `true` to accept any self-signed cert.
 Any certificates that are not self-signed are rejected.

     === "Pinned Certificate"